PanopticPartFormer++: A Unified and Decoupled View for Panoptic Part Segmentation: Method

 \subsection{PanopticFormer++}

-\textbf{Motivation.} As shown in previous analysis of Sec.~\ref{sec:PWQ}, both scene level and part level segment outputs should be improved.
-In origin Panoptic-Partformer, masked grouping operation (Eq.~\ref{equ:grouping}) misses the fine-grained details for both scene features and part features.
-We argue that a better PPS model should achieve both improvements on scene masks and part masks.
-We follow the current state-of-the-art Mask2Former~\cite{cheng2021mask2former} as the baseline model, since it has better feature extractor and fine-grained cross reasoning design.
-Likewise, we combine our Meta-Architecture in Fig.~\ref{fig:meta_architecture} with the Mask2Former design.
-In particular, for joint query reasoning part, we propose a new design named Global-Part Masked Cross Attention to better explore the relation of global scene features and part features.
-The entire pipeline is shown in Fig.~\ref{fig:method_panopart_plus}.
+\textbf{Motivation.} As shown in the analysis of Sec.~\ref{sec:PWQ}, to obtain a better PPS model, both scene-level and part-level segment outputs should be improved.
+In Panoptic-Partformer, we argue that three different issues still exist. \textbf{First}, the masked grouping operation (Eq.~\ref{equ:grouping}) misses the fine-grained details for both scene and part features. \textbf{Secondly}, although local part queries should guided by high-level scene queries, the local details are still important, and they should not be dominated by scene features. \textbf{Thirdly}, a stronger feature extractor can lead to both scene-level and part-level segmentation, which is still not explored.
+Solving these issues can improve the PSS performance for various metrics.

-\textbf{Enhanced Feature Extractor.} We adopt the default deformable Feature Pyramid Networks~\cite{zhu2020deformabledetr}(deformable FPN) in Mask2Former to replace the feature extractor of Panoptic-PartFormer.
-We keep the decoupled decoder design unchanged.
-In particular, the aligned decoder is appended after the output of deformable FPN.
-Following~\cite{cheng2021mask2former}, we also adopt the positional embedding on both scene features and part features.
+\textbf{Enhanced Feature Extractor.} For the last issues, we integrate our Meta-Architecture in Fig.~\ref{fig:meta_architecture} with the Mask2Former design.
+We show that a better PPS model can improve both scene and part masks by using Mask2Former~\cite{cheng2021mask2former} as the baseline model for feature extraction and fine-grained cross-reasoning.
+We use the deformable Feature Pyramid Networks~\cite{zhu2020deformabledetr} (deformable FPN) in Mask2Former to replace the feature extractor of Panoptic-PartFormer, and retain the decoupled decoder.
+The aligned decoder is appended after the output of deformable FPN.
+Similar to~\cite{cheng2021mask2former}, we also adopt the positional embedding on both scene and part features.

+\textbf{Revisiting Joint Query Reasoning Design.} The PanopticPartFormer uses a joint query reasoning design to simplify the PPS pipeline.
+However, as shown in Sec.~\ref{sec:PWQ}, due to the unbalanced issues of PartPQ, previous design~\cite{li2022panopticpartformer} overlooks the key role of part segmentation design.
+To enhance the part segmentation quality, we present a compelling scene and part query reasoning method by leveraging the benefits of joint global reasoning and local part features, \emph{i.e.}, global-part masked cross attention.

+\textbf{Global-Part Masked Cross Attention.} This design mainly solves the first two issues.
+This process contains two steps: First, we perform joint query reasoning by extending masked cross attention on the three object queries and scene features. (\textbf{Global Masked Cross attention}) Second, we use refined part queries to perform masked cross-attention on part features. (\textbf{Part Masked Cross attention})